 Donations and Deductions

 Donations are a common way to cut taxes on taxable income.
 Contributions to qualified 501(c)(3) nonprofit organizations are deductible from taxes.
 Other notable deductions that may reduce taxable income are available for self-employed individuals (either full-time or part-time).
 Many of our clients own their own medical practices or have side businesses.
 Relevant deductions available include: business-related vehicle mileage, shipping, advertising, website fees, percent of home internet charges used for business, professional publications, dues, memberships, business-related travel, office supplies and any expenses incurred to run your business.

 Contributions to trusts are often a smart way to decrease taxable income.
 Trusts are typically established as a beneficiary account, typically for family members of the person who sets up the trust.
 Contributions to trusts effectively lower the taxable income of the donor.
 And, contributions to a trust can be used as a way to decreases taxes seen through alternate actions like gift or estate taxes for heirs.
 However, it’s important to note that trusts themselves are highly taxed.
 Be sure to speak with one of our financial advisors about the possibility of financial opportunities through trusts.

 These are only a few strategies that we at Idaho Medical Association Financial Services may be able to help clients implement to lower their tax burdens and boost their financial health.
 Understanding your financial health through continual tax planning is a beneficial tool we offer at our firm.
 We thoroughly analyze our clients’ tax returns every year to search for additional ways to reduce taxes.
-To evaluate your current financial health, please contact an IMAFS financial representative today.
+Visit our website to learn more about our tax services, or to evaluate your current financial health, please contact an IMAFS financial representative today.